Research-math reasoning, judged beyond raw solved counts.

 Does it produce enough high-quality, review-ready mathematical material to justify expert attention?

-Leaderboard read: GPT-5.5 xhigh remains the strongest correctness-adjusted full-run model.
+Leaderboard read: GPT-5.6 Sol xhigh is the strongest correctness-adjusted full-run model so far.

-Kimi K2.7 is the most creative challenger; Claude Opus 4.8 is the best reviewer/partial-depth model.
+Claude Opus 4.8 remains the best reviewer/partial-depth model.

 GLM-5.2 is a strong but uneven entrant after full partial judging, Qwen is best used for corroboration, and MiniMax M3 is a full-coverage lower baseline with weaker solved-label proof hygiene.